vengi-voxel/vengi/docs/ShaderTool.md

 This tool parses GLSL shader files (mainly `*.vert`, `*.frag`, `*.geom` and `*.comp`) and generates C++ source files for them.

+> You automatically get the shaders added back to the code after saving a shader file and trigger a re-build.

 The cmake macros expect the shader source below the module in a `shaders/` directory.

 ```cmake